What is an Agriculture Monitoring system?

 Data-driven decision-making

-Hence, there is great importance of monitoring in agriculture as it is helpful for farmers in collecting data about fields, yield, production, and assets.
-In this context, the Importance of Yield Monitors in Agriculture can also be considered by the farmers for better yield results.
+Hence, monitoring in agriculture is of great importance as it is helpful for farmers in collecting data about fields, yield, production, and assets.
+In this context, the farmers can also consider the Importance of Yield Monitors in Agriculture for better yield results.

 Weather stations